 - Education: Educational institutions verify teaching credentials, degree authenticity, and criminal history, particularly for offenses related to child safety before hiring academic staff.
 Background screening protects students and maintains institutional credibility across schools and universities.

 - Security and Government Roles: Government positions and security roles require extensive screening including criminal records, employment history, and financial background to assess candidate trustworthiness for sensitive work.
-Security clearances for defense and intelligence positions involve comprehensive multi-level verification.
+Security clearances for defense and intelligence positions involve multi-level verification.

 Background Checks Mistakes To Avoid in Pakistan